Military history of Thailand: Burmese-Siamese Wars (1759–1767)

+Rattanakosin period (1782–1932)

 Reunification of Siam

-Burma successfully invaded Ayutthaya again in 1767, this time burning the capital and temporarily dividing the country.
-General, later King, Taksin assumed power and defeated the Burmese at the battle of Pho Sam Ton Camp later in 1767.
+Burma successfully invaded Ayutthaya again in 1767.
+They razed the capital Ayutthaya City.
+This temporarily divided the country.
+General Taksin (later king) assumed power and decisively defeated the Burmese at the Battle of Pho Sam Ton Camp later in 1767.
+Taksin founded the short-lived Thonburi Kingdom in 1767.
 With Chinese political support, Taksin fought several campaigns against Vietnam, wresting Cambodia from Vietnamese control in 1779.
 In the north, Taksin's forces freed the Kingdom of Lanna from Burmese control, creating an important buffer zone, and conquered the Laotian kingdoms in 1778.
-Ultimately, internal political dissent, in part fed by concerns over Chinese influence, brought the deposition of Taksin and the establishment of General Chakri as Rama I in 1782 and the founding of the Rattanakosin Kingdom with its new capital city at Bangkok.
+Taksin was described by missionaries as suffering from insanity in 1781.
+The Burmese threat was still present so a new ruler was necessary.
+Ultimately, internal political dissent, in part fed by concerns over Chinese influence, brought the deposition of Taksin in 1782.
+General Chakri became Rama I of the Rattanakosin Kingdom with the new capital city at Bangkok.

 Military competition for regional hegemony continued, with continued Siamese military operations to maintain their control over the kingdom of Cambodia, and Siamese support for the removal of the hostile Tây Sơn dynasty in Vietnam with the initially compliant ruler of Nguyễn Ánh.
 In later years, the Vietnamese emperor was less cooperative, supporting a Cambodian rebellion against Siamese authority and placing a Vietnamese garrison in Phnom Penh, the Cambodian capital, for several years.
 Conflict with Burma was renewed in the two campaigns of the Burmo-Siamese war (1785–86), seeing initial Burmese successes in both years turned around by decisive Siamese victories.
 The accession of Rama II in 1809 saw a final Burmese invasion, the Thalang campaign, attempting to take advantage of the succession of power.
-Despite the destruction of Thalang, Rama's ultimate victory affirmed Siamese relative military superiority against Burma, and this conflict was to represent the final invasion of Siamese territory by Burma.
+Despite the destruction of Thalang, Rama's ultimate victory affirmed Siamese relative military superiority against Burma, and this conflict represented the final invasion of Siamese territory by Burma.
+The Chakri Dynasty focused on maintaining Cambodia as a vassal state rather than its destruction by the previous Ayutthaya era.